roadrunner-server/roadrunner-docs/server/writing-services.md

     key: value
 ```

-You can now request your config as simple dependency for your service:
+You can now request your config as a simple dependency for your service:

 ```golang
 func(s *Service) Init(r *rpc.Service, cfg *Config) (ok bool, err error) {